turingschool/career-development-curriculum-site/module_one/index.md

 **Networking Level I:**
 * SIAT describe their own needs in regards to their identity and networking
 * SIAT formulate specific questions about the tech industry important to their experience and connect them to their career goals
-* SIAT ask mentors questions about their jobs and career paths
+* SIAT ask mentors (or other contact) questions about their jobs and career paths
-* SIAT discuss career goals with mentor in at least two conversations
+* SIAT discuss career goals with mentor (or other contact) in at least 1 conversation

 **Materials Level I:**
 * SIAT understand what makes them a unique asset to the tech industry in order to pull out aspects of identity to highlight in LinkedIn